 We commit to provide you with a thorough education in both the theoretical and practical aspects of music within the context of a biblical worldview.
 We want you to know about both the wonderful heritage of music we enjoy as well as the music of our time.

 While participation in ensembles is required, this program places intensive focus on developing musicians as solo artists.
 Students prepare a 30 minute recital their junior year and a 50 minute recital their senior year.

 Students develop skills for teaching piano, evaluating materials, and running an independent studio.
-They also prepare and perform a 30 minute recital in their junior year.
+They also prepare and perform a 30 minute recital in their senior year.

 Contemporary Music Option

 In addition to their study at Bryan, students gain first-hand experience in the contemporary music industry and make vital professional connections as they study a full semester at the CCCU (Coalition of Christian Colleges and Universities) Contemporary Music Program in Nashville.

 Students combine classes in music and business, building an understanding of their interaction.
 A valuable internship experience helps prepare for positions in music retail, artist management, music publishing, and marketing for the arts.

 Students take a combination of music and education classes, forming their teaching philosophy.
 Curriculum focuses on development as a vocal performer and teacher.
 The program includes a semester of student teaching and a 30 minute senior recital.
 Afterwards, students will be prepared to take exams for their K-12 teaching licensure.